BlackIkeEagle/blog.herecura.eu/content/blog/2020-04-23-mysql-memory-usage/index.md

 corrupt mysql databases.
 We added `OOMScoreAdjust=-500` to the mysql service (which was incorrectly set on the mysql.slice by me, oops).

-Looking at the information we had, we see after the upgrate we are using a lot more memory.
+Looking at the information we had, we see after the upgrade we are using a lot more memory.
 The following graph shows this.
-(The time markers in the graph are 12 hours appart, the dates are removed because they are not important for this article).
+(The time markers in the graph are 12 hours apart, the dates are removed because they are not important for this article).

 ![increased-memory-usage](./increased-memory-usage.png)